 If you are traveling with children, it’s worth bringing them to the Far East Organization Children’s Garden.
 A number of features such as a Fish Fountain, spray jets, and water tunnels guarantee a fun day out.
 Temperatures in Singapore can reach highs of 90 degrees Fahrenheit, so it’s a perfect way to cool off and keep kids entertained.
 Make sure your child brings along swimwear, as they will most likely splash around and get wet.

 Dragonfly and Kingfisher Lakes

 The Dragonfly and Kingfisher Lakes are full of rich aquatic life and lush foliage.
 Try to spot the glimmering dragonfly sculptures that weave between the plants and lakes.
-There is also a 1,400-foot boardwalk through the Dragonfly Lake and a number of educational sculptures built to shed light on the ecosystem’s vulnerability to man’s actions.
+There is also a boardwalk through the Dragonfly Lake and a number of educational sculptures built to shed light on the ecosystem’s vulnerability to man’s actions.

-If you want to spot some cheeky kingfishers, head towards the end of Kingfisher Lake close to the Marina Reservoir.
+If you want to spot some kingfishers, head towards the end of Kingfisher Lake close to the Marina Reservoir.
 You’ll see a tree on which they perch as they scan the lake for their next meal.